Topological actions of Temperley-Lieb algebras and Representation Stability: Homology groups as -representations

 \

 Applying $u_6$ to both sides, we have that

 \

-But the left hand side is in $H_k(A_1)$, while the right hand side is in $H_k(A_2)$.
-By Lemma \ref{hnifi}, we must have that both are in $i_* H_k(Q)$, and are therefore both zero, since $Q = \{*\}$.
-By cyclicity, $\alpha = 0$, a contradiction.
+But the left hand side is in $\iota_* H_k(A_1)$, while the right hand side is in $\iota_* H_k(A_2)$.
+Thus, by Corollary \ref{hnifi}, we have that $h( ) \in H_k(X)^{\textrm{TL}_n}$, and thus, since $H_k(X)^{\textrm{TL}_n} = 0$, $h( ) = 0$.
+By cyclicity, we once again have that $\alpha = 0$, a contradiction.
 This establishes the fact that, for a link state $v$, the minimal intersection of $h(v)$ can be read off from the position of the length $1$ cups of $v$.
 This motivates the construction of the above map.
 We now prove well-definedness:

 \

 \underline{Well definedness:} We must show that if $a,b \in \TL_n$ are such that then in fact $a \alpha = b \alpha$.

 \